N0tA1dan/Crab/README.md

 # Disclaimer

-I am not responsible for whoever uses this code unlawfully.
+I am not responsible for whoever uses this program unlawfully.

 This project is open source and anyone can use it/edit it.